 A Drybag is very useful for an adventure traveler to keep documents safe when doing water activities.
 Even if you don’t expect to do it, or be around water to much time, it’s still a good way to ensure that accidents don’t happen and ruin the trip.

 Do you know how many different power plugs and voltages exist?
 This can be a huge problem when traveling, and even worse if traveling to several countries.
 Imagine getting to your hotel only to realize that you can’t charge any of your devices.
 So, a Universal power converter can be the savior and that makes it a great inexpensive gift.

 There are so many options!

 Books are ancient history and outdated!!
 Just kidding books will always have their place, but when traveling we need to be light, and carrying around 3 or 4 books isn’t possible.
 But a Kindle solves this easily.
 It’s thin, light has huge longevity and can store a huge amount of books.
 In other words, perfect for long travels.

-10. A Leatherman or Gerber multi-tool
+10. A Leatherman multi-tool

 11. Ultralight towel

 Any traveler needs to save weight and package space.
 Usually, towels are big, heavy and difficult to pack, but these ones are light, small and easy to pack and dry very quickly.
 This is a must have and therefore a great gift.

 Again, so many options, but these look great.

 Never underestimate how useful a day pack is when we are backpacking for several days or weeks.
 It will allow you to take side trips of 1, 2 or 3 days without having to take everything with you!
 And this is priceless!
 Remember a good day pack, needs to be light, sturdy and versatile.